Self-Assessment Tax Return | File Your Tax

 As long as you’ve accurate records of your income and expenses, filling in the tax return will be no more headache than completing any regular expense form.

-Now all you’ve to do is enter all the information, and the system is going to take care of the rest.
+Now, all you have to do is enter all the information, and the system will take care of the rest.

 The SA100 Income Section

-This section contains income from sources other than self-employment or employment, along with any pension or charitable contributions you have made.
+This section contains income from sources other than self-employment or employment and any pension or charitable contributions you have made.

 This includes: